 An award not only adds credibility to your claim of expertise.
 It also builds trust in your abilities and the PR that surrounds award shows and winners increases your brand awareness considerably.

 Additionally, awards shows are often a great opportunity to network with other business owners and potential clients, as well as celebrate your achievements with your team.
+Be sure to prepare well in advance and put the dates of any relevant application deadlines in your small business marketing calendar!

 Read more about how to use awards to grow your small business.